Thick vs. Thin Underlayment: Which Should You Choose?

 While wood and concrete subfloors have different characteristics, selecting the right underlayment is less about thickness and more about choosing the appropriate material and construction for the application.

 Concrete subfloors, for example, are dense and can emit moisture, making moisture protection a critical factor.
-In these cases, underlayments with built-in vapor barriers or moisture-resistant materials are often required—regardless of thickness.
+In these cases, underlayments with built-in moisture barriers or moisture-resistant materials are often required—regardless of thickness.

 Wood subfloors, on the other hand, are typically drier and more forgiving, so the focus is often on sound control and floor stability, especially in multi-level environments.